smyrick/kotlin-extensions/README.md

 If you need to raise an issue or question about this library, please create an issue here and tag it with the appropiate label.

-If you need to contact me direc, please see my contact details on my profile page.
+If you need to contact me directly, please see my contact details on my profile page.

 ## ✏️ Contributing